BrentDouglas/chainlink/README.md

 `System.getProperty(...)` in the test JVM.

-To run the full suite of tests available under the `-Ptest` profile you will need to have redis running.
+To run the full suite of tests available under the `-Ptest` profile you will need to have redis and mongodb running.
 If using the `-Pdb-postgresql` or `-Pdb-mariadb` profiles you will also require postgresql and mariadb running respectively.
 Connection settings for these are configured in `test.properties`.

 Run the tests with `mvn clean install -Ptest`.